 Babies love playing in cars and fiddling with car keys, especially hitting the lock button to hear the beep it makes.
-To avoid having them lock themselves inside the car when you’re outside of it, or getting into the car when you’re not there to supervise, always keep cars locked, even in the garage, and store keys out of reach from tiny hands.
-This is important year-round but especially so on hot days when temperatures inside the car could get dangerously high.
+To avoid having them lock themselves inside the car when you’re outside of it, or climbing into the car when you’re not there to supervise, always keep cars locked, even in the garage, and store keys out of reach from tiny hands.
+This is important year-round but especially so on hot days when temperatures inside the car can get dangerously high.

 6. Don’t cover the car seat with a blanket.

 A blanket may help your child fall asleep in the car seat, but even a thin muslin covering can make the temperature under that blanket way too hot.
 You also want to be able to see your child while you’re driving, which brings us to our next tip….

 7. Install a backseat mirror.

 Set up a mirror that allows you to see your child’s face from the driver’s seat when they’re in a rear-facing car seat.
 That allows you to keep an eye on them to make sure they’re comfortable and not overheating.

 8. Adjust your car seat straps.

-If you dressed your baby in bulky clothing on cooler days, the car seat straps may be too loose when your child is in light summer outfits.
+If you dressed your baby in bulky clothing on cooler days, the car seat straps may be too loose once your child is in light summer outfits.
 Straps should be tight enough that you can only fit one finger underneath them, and the buckle should sit across the armpit.
 Adjust the straps each time you place your child in the seat to make sure they fit comfortably.

 9. Never leave your child alone in the car.
 For real.